-The project investigates the concept of motherland, the collision of modernity and nostalgia.
+The project investigates the concept of the motherland, the collision of modernity and nostalgia.
 Having spent my childhood in Hong Kong, the idea of China was vague.
-China was too distant from me, not only physically, but importantly also in its ideology.
+China was too distant from me, not only physically, but significantly also in its ideology.

 China is the developing country with rapid economic rise.
-Especially the coastal regions of eastern China, has benefited greatly from the economic reform since from 1978.
-However, the western half of China, where seen as a difficult region in building a well-off society in an all-round way, is lagged behind severely.
-Since 2000, China launched the “go west” strategy in order to boost the economic development in 12 western provincial-level regions.
+Especially the coastal regions of eastern China has significantly benefited from the economic reform since from 1978.
+However, the western half of China, was seen as a problematic region in building a well-off society in an all-round way, is lagged severely.
+Since 2000, China launched the “go west” strategy in order to boost economic development in 12 western provincial-level regions.

-While I was exploring during the road trips, the project evolved to a multi-layer narrative which is also about the Chineseness and the perception towards motherland from a Hongkonger.
+While I was exploring during road trips, the project evolved into the multi-layer narrative, which is also about the Chineseness and the perception towards motherland from a Hongkonger.
 Nirvana is a Buddhism term, which has a close meaning to disengagement.
-Buddhists believes that they can find Nirvana in the west.
-Once people arrive to the Nirvana, he or she can reach endless happiness and suffer no pain.
+Buddhists believe that they can find Nirvana in the west.
+Once people arrive at the Nirvana, he or she can reach endless happiness and suffer no pain.
 I started the journey in search of Nirvana as well as finding the answer to who I am.